M3hank/M3hank.github.io/about.md

 ---
 layout: page
-title: "About Me"
+title: "About"
 permalink: /about/
 ---

-Write a brief introduction about yourself, your experience in web application pentesting, and the purpose of your blog.
+I am a web application pentester specializing in vulnerability research.
+I enjoy documenting and sharing my findings through writeups.